-You must have an existing cell containing at least one cluster running on an older version of WebSphere Process Server (for example, version 6.0.x) that you wish to migrate to a newer version (for example, version 6.1).
+You must have an existing cell containing at least one cluster running on an older version of WebSphere Process Server (for example, version 6.1.x or 6.0.2.x) that you wish to migrate to a newer version (for example, version 6.2).
 In addition, you must have installed the new version of WebSphere Process Server.